grzesiek-worek/Java-Basics/src/main/java/pl/grzegorzworek/exceptions/README.md

 1. put the method `public static int toInt(String str)`.
 2. complete the method body so that it returns the string `str` converted to the `int` type,
 3. handle possible exceptions.

+## Task 5
+In the file `Task05.java` file:

+1. put the method `public static int getLength(String str)`.
+2. complete the method body so that it returns the length of the string `str`,
+3. test the operation of the method by passing a parameter with the value `null` to it,
+4. protect the program against `NullPointerException`.